-Day 4: Subjects will have been on four capsules twice daily or have completed dose titration.

-Options for subjects on four capsules twice daily:

-Declare four capsules twice daily the MWTD, or

-De-escalate to a declared MWTD of three capsules twice daily.

 Upon declaration of a MWTD, subjects will be instructed not to exceed the MWTD dose.
 Subjects will be encouraged to continue at the MWTD for the duration of the dosing period, but not at the expense of unpleasant side effects, in which case subjects may choose to take less.
 Subsequent upward adjustments of the declared MWTD, not to exceed four capsules twice daily, are permissible when agreed upon by a subject and study team clinician.

 6.2 Preparation/Handling/Storage/Accountability